 Available on the album ‘Frankie Said’ via Union Square Music Ltd

 KRAFTWERK Tour De France – Remix (1984)

 The original ‘Tour De France’ single in 1983 signalled the launch of a new KRAFTWERK album ‘Technopop’.
-But despite being given an EMI catalogue number, it was never actually released.
+Despite being given an EMI catalogue number, it was never actually released.
 However, ‘Tour De France’ took on a life of its own.
-This masterful remix by New York DJ Francois Kevorkian backed a key scene in the film ‘Breakdance’ which lead to a re-release in this reworked format.
-Much more percussive and less song based than the first version, it helped reinforce KRAFTWERK’s standing in the US Hip-Hop scene following their surprise embracement of ‘Numbers’ in 1981.
+This masterful remix by New York DJ Francois Kevorkian backed a key scene in the film ‘Breakdance’ which lead to a re-release of this rework.
+Much more percussive and less song based than the first version, it reinforced KRAFTWERK’s standing in the US Hip-Hop scene.

 Available on the single ‘Tour De France’ via EMI Records